This Is What Whales Are Betting On Ford Motor

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Ford Motor options trades today is 45470.0 with a total volume of 30,865.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Ford Motor's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Ford Motor's whale trades within a strike price range from $14.0 to $35.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Ford Motor's big money trades within a strike price range of $15.0 to $30.0 over the last 30 days.

 Ford Motor Option Volume And Open Interest Over Last 30 Days